larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 moderator team should decide which channels are in this set based on their own judgment and community suggestions.
-(Note that some participation channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderation team MUST handle those.)
+(Note that some participation channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderator team MUST handle those.)

-### Non-IETF communication channels and private communications excluded
+### Non-IETF Communication Channels And Private Communications Excluded

-It is important to note that the moderation team only moderates *public* IETF participation channels.
+It is important to note that the moderator team only moderates *public* IETF participation channels.
 Their mandate does not extend to problematic behavior in private channels, such as private chat channels, direct messages, or conversations or other